cdrummey216/whoami/idenityequations.md

 **FREE WILL AND IDENTITY: A Relationship**

 The product of a free will is an identity.
 An identity is the culmination of an individual's choices for active identification, or, the things that they choose to identify with.
-An identity is also an answer to the question "Who am I?"

 **TRUST AND BELIEF: A Statement**